I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-obdereferenceobjectdeferdeletewithtag.md

 <p>None</p>

 ## -remarks
-<p><b>ObDereferenceObjectDeferDeleteWithTag</b> is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557734">ObDereferenceObjectWithTag</a> except that, when the reference count of the object reaches zero, <b>ObDereferenceObjectDeferDeleteWithTag</b> passes the object deletion request to a worker thread.
+<p><b>ObDereferenceObjectDeferDeleteWithTag</b> is similar to <a href="..\wdm\nf-wdm-obdereferenceobjectwithtag.md">ObDereferenceObjectWithTag</a> except that, when the reference count of the object reaches zero, <b>ObDereferenceObjectDeferDeleteWithTag</b> passes the object deletion request to a worker thread.
 The worker thread, which runs at IRQL = PASSIVE_LEVEL, later deletes the object.</p>

 <p>If the immediate deletion of an object by the current thread might cause a deadlock, do not call <b>ObDereferenceObjectWithTag</b> to dereference the object.
 Instead, call <b>ObDereferenceObjectDeferDeleteWithTag</b> to dereference the object.</p>

 <p>For example, such a deadlock can occur if <b>ObDereferenceObjectWithTag</b> is used to dereference a <a href="https://msdn.microsoft.com/43bf96ed-8be8-4670-a310-99cd7c7f9073">Kernel Transaction Manager</a> (KTM) object when a higher-level driver on the driver stack is holding a lock.</p>

-<p>For more information about object permanence and object attributes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557734">ObDereferenceObjectWithTag</a>.
+<p>For more information about object permanence and object attributes, see <a href="..\wdm\nf-wdm-obdereferenceobjectwithtag.md">ObDereferenceObjectWithTag</a>.
 For more information about object references, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554294">Life Cycle of an Object</a>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff557728">ObDereferenceObjectDeferDelete</a> routine is similar to <b>ObDereferenceObjectDeferDeleteWithTag</b>, except that it does not enable the caller to write a custom tag to an object.
-In Windows 7 and later versions of Windows, <b>ObDereferenceObjectDeferDelete</b> always writes a default tag value ('tlfD') to the object.
-A call to <b>ObDereferenceObjectDeferDelete</b> has the same effect as a call to <b>ObDereferenceObjectDeferDeleteWithTag</b> that specifies <i>Tag</i> = 'tlfD'.</p>

-<p>To view an object reference trace in the <a href="http://go.microsoft.com/fwlink/p/?linkid=153599">Windows debugging tools</a>, use the <a href="http://go.microsoft.com/fwlink/p/?linkid=153600">!obtrace</a> kernel-mode debugger extension.
-In Windows 7, the <a href="http://go.microsoft.com/fwlink/p/?linkid=153600">!obtrace</a> extension is enhanced to display object reference tags, if object reference tracing is enabled.
-By default, object reference tracing is turned off.
-Use the <a href="http://go.microsoft.com/fwlink/p/?linkid=153601">Global Flags Editor</a> (Gflags) to enable object reference tracing.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558668">Object Reference Tracing with Tags</a>. </p>

-<p><b>ObDereferenceObjectDeferDeleteWithTag</b> is similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557734">ObDereferenceObjectWithTag</a> except that, when the reference count of the object reaches zero, <b>ObDereferenceObjectDeferDeleteWithTag</b> passes the object deletion request to a worker thread.
-The worker thread, which runs at IRQL = PASSIVE_LEVEL, later deletes the object.</p>

-<p>If the immediate deletion of an object by the current thread might cause a deadlock, do not call <b>ObDereferenceObjectWithTag</b> to dereference the object.
-Instead, call <b>ObDereferenceObjectDeferDeleteWithTag</b> to dereference the object.</p>

-<p>For example, such a deadlock can occur if <b>ObDereferenceObjectWithTag</b> is used to dereference a <a href="https://msdn.microsoft.com/43bf96ed-8be8-4670-a310-99cd7c7f9073">Kernel Transaction Manager</a> (KTM) object when a higher-level driver on the driver stack is holding a lock.</p>

-<p>For more information about object permanence and object attributes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557734">ObDereferenceObjectWithTag</a>.
-For more information about object references, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554294">Life Cycle of an Object</a>.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff557728">ObDereferenceObjectDeferDelete</a> routine is similar to <b>ObDereferenceObjectDeferDeleteWithTag</b>, except that it does not enable the caller to write a custom tag to an object.
+<p>The <a href="..\wdm\nf-wdm-obdereferenceobjectdeferdelete.md">ObDereferenceObjectDeferDelete</a> routine is similar to <b>ObDereferenceObjectDeferDeleteWithTag</b>, except that it does not enable the caller to write a custom tag to an object.
 In Windows 7 and later versions of Windows, <b>ObDereferenceObjectDeferDelete</b> always writes a default tag value ('tlfD') to the object.
 A call to <b>ObDereferenceObjectDeferDelete</b> has the same effect as a call to <b>ObDereferenceObjectDeferDeleteWithTag</b> that specifies <i>Tag</i> = 'tlfD'.</p>

 <p>To view an object reference trace in the <a href="http://go.microsoft.com/fwlink/p/?linkid=153599">Windows debugging tools</a>, use the <a href="http://go.microsoft.com/fwlink/p/?linkid=153600">!obtrace</a> kernel-mode debugger extension.
 In Windows 7, the <a href="http://go.microsoft.com/fwlink/p/?linkid=153600">!obtrace</a> extension is enhanced to display object reference tags, if object reference tracing is enabled.
 By default, object reference tracing is turned off.
 Use the <a href="http://go.microsoft.com/fwlink/p/?linkid=153601">Global Flags Editor</a> (Gflags) to enable object reference tracing.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558668">Object Reference Tracing with Tags</a>. </p>